 Sec.
-7-9-108. - Reserved 7-9-146.8 Performance and development standards for Small wind energy systems.
+7-9-108. - Small wind energy systems.

 The purpose of this section is to promote distributed generation small wind energy systems while providing for minimum site performance and development standards that safeguard the environment and adjacent properties.
 In addition to the requirements for each district, the following performance and development standards shall apply to the installation of small wind energy systems.
 The intent is to provide standards for the safe and effective construction of small wind energy systems for on-site home, commercial, and agricultural use within non-urbanized areas.